udata setup instructions

 You now have a working udata instance but no frontend for the platform.

-With a valid udata environment, you can start the udata-front installation.
+With a valid udata environment, you can start the cdata installation:

 $UDATA_WORKSPACE